Scala NW

 What do you value most in clinical support resources for treating SUD?

 "Time.
 I spend about six minutes talking to a patient and then probably another five minutes updating the patient and then I have to move on.
-I spend a lot more time taking care of the patient because I have to coordinate care, put in orders, review orders, talk to other doctors, etcetera, but 10 minutes is my face time with the patient overall.
-And anything that makes me spend more time on the patient without actually improving the care is not going to be done."
+Anything that makes me spend more time on the patient without actually improving the care is not going to be done."

 How do you typically assess and diagnose SUD in your patients?